-- Age of your home will affect how much cost savings you see from spray foam insulation.
-The insulation codes have changes a lot over the past 50 years and newer homes with R30 insulation will see lower cost savings after installing spray foam than homes built in the 1970’s that have 3-4 inches of insulation.
-That is because well insulated homes will already be somewhat protected from the outside elements and their energy bills will be lower because their base level of insulation is already helping.
+Your home’s age will affect how much cost savings you see from spray foam insulation.
+The insulation codes have changes a lot over the past 50 years and newer homes with R30 insulation will see lower cost savings after installing spray foam than homes built in the 1970s that have 3-4 inches of insulation.
+That is because well-insulated homes will already be somewhat protected from the outside elements and their energy bills will be lower because their base level of insulation is already helping.
 Block homes built before 1990 have no insulation in the walls so injecting spray foam into the block walls is going to have a huge benefit compared to homes with block walls built after 1990.

-- Single story or two story homes.
 Single story homes will benefit more from having spray foam than two story homes with typically double the attic square footage.
 Existing homes with vaulted ceilings and little attic space cannot be upgraded to spray foam over the vault because it’s impossible to access unless the drywall is removed.
-For vaulted ceilings an air barrier can be created between the vaulted ceiling and the accessible attic, creating a conditioned attic area with spray foam and an unconditioned attic without spray foam.
+For vaulted ceilings, an air barrier can be created between the vaulted ceiling and the accessible attic, creating a conditioned attic area with spray foam and an unconditioned attic without spray foam.
 The attic with less area to apply spray foam insulation will also have lower cost savings than 100% accessible attic spaces.

-- If the existing insulation is left in the attic or removed when spray foam is applied to the roof deck.
 Homeowners will save more money on their utility bills when the existing insulation is removed from the attic floor.
-This is because insulation left on the attic floor with spray foam on the roof deck traps the heat inside the attic during the summer, cause the temperature to increase much higher than if no insulation is present on the attic floor.
+This is because insulation left on the attic floor with spray foam on the roof deck traps the heat inside the attic during the summer, causing the temperature to increase much higher than if no insulation is present on the attic floor.